What Tools Do I Need to Teach English Online?

-Considering teaching English as a Foreign Language online?
+Considering teaching English as a foreign language online?
 Welcome to the future!
+The next question you’re probably wondering is: what do I need to teach English online?

 Teaching English online is a booming business right now and it seems its popularity is not going anywhere anytime soon.
 And there’s no reason it should.
 Online learning is convenient for both the teacher and the students because it can take place anytime, anywhere.
 It doesn’t matter if the teacher and the students live in different countries, on different continents, even in different time zones.
 Plus, there is the added convenience of not having to travel for lessons.